What is Medication Assisted Treatment (MAT)?

 Transportation:

 Rural Colorado is a big place, and transportation to treatment is sometimes limited or not available.
-To reduce that barrier, RRN will first look at what part of Southern Colorado you live in.
+To reduce that barrier, RRN will first look at what part of Southern Colorado or the Arkansas Valley you live in.
 If transportation is a problem, RRN can schedule your closest provider or free transportation to treatment.

 Treatment: